zpdomingues16/icproject1/README.md

 # icproject1

-Estou a trabalhar np ex6_2, Carlos vidal
+Estou a trabalhar no ex6_2, Carlos vidal